-This indicator is a subset of the previous one (IMP_TIM.1) focusing on 3 possible classes (IEX, IUS, IMD).
+This indicator is a subset of the previous one (IMP\TIM.1) focusing on 3 possible classes (IEX, IUS, IMD).

-Average time of Websites downtime due to malfunctions or unintentional security incidents interactive-cyber-training-audience interactive-cyber-training-audience namespace available in JSON format at this location.
+Average time of Websites downtime due to malfunctions or unintentional security incidents interception-method interception-method namespace available in JSON format at this location.
 The JSON format can be freely reused in your application or automatically enabled in MISP taxonomy.

-This indicator is a subset of IMP_TIM.1 focusing on one class (IMF).
+This indicator is a subset of IMP\TIM.1 focusing on one class (IMF).